History of New Zealand: 2000s and 2010s

 John Key led the National Party to victory in the November 2008.
 Key became Prime Minister of the Fifth National Government, which entered government at the beginning of the late-2000s recession.
-In February 2011, a major earthquake in Christchurch, the nation's third-largest urban area, significantly impacted the national economy and the government formed the Canterbury Earthquake Recovery Authority in response.
+In February 2011, a major earthquake in Christchurch, the nation's third-largest urban area, significantly affected the national economy and the government formed the Canterbury Earthquake Recovery Authority in response.
 In foreign policy, Key announced the withdrawal of New Zealand Defence Force personnel from their deployment in the war in Afghanistan, and signed the Wellington Declaration with the United States.

 A Labour-led coalition Government led by Left-leaning Prime Minister Jacinda Ardern was formed in October 2017.
 Among other issues, it hoped to tackle a burgeoning housing shortage crisis in New Zealand.

 On 15 March 2019, a lone terrorist shooter attacked two mosques during Friday Prayer, killing 51 people and injuring 40 more, and live streamed the attack.
-Prime Minister Jacinda Ardern, who referred to the attack as "one of New Zealand's darkest days", led efforts to support the Muslim community and ban semi-automatic rifles.
+Prime Minister Jacinda Ardern, who referred to the attack as "one of New Zealand's darkest days", led efforts to support the Muslim community and ban semi-automatic centerfire rifles.

 2020s

-The COVID-19 pandemic first reached New Zealand in early 2020 and had widespread economic, societal, and political impacts.
+The COVID-19 pandemic first reached New Zealand in early 2020 with widespread economic, societal, and political consequences.
 In March 2020, borders and entry ports of New Zealand were closed to all non-residents.
 A national lockdown was imposed by the government, beginning on 25 March 2020, with all restrictions (except border controls) lifted on 9 June.
 The government's elimination approach has been praised internationally.
-The government has a planned response to the projected severe economic impact from the pandemic.
+The government has a planned response to the projected severe economic consequences of the pandemic.

 The 2020 general election resulted in a victory for the Labour Party—the first outright majority for a single party since the introduction of MMP.
 The Labour party entered into cooperation agreement with the Green Party.
 During the 2020 election there were two referendums on the ballot.
 The first, which would have legalised recreational cannabis in New Zealand, was narrowly rejected; the second, which would legalise voluntary euthanasia, passed.

-Prime Minister Jacinda Ardern resigned in January 2023, being replaced by Chris Hipkins, who is expected to lead the Labour Party into the 2023 general elections.
+Prime Minister Jacinda Ardern resigned in January 2023, being replaced by Chris Hipkins, who led the Labour Party into the 2023 general elections.
 On 25 January 2023, Prime Minister Chris Hipkins and his Deputy Prime Minister, Carmel Sepuloni, the first person of Pacific Islander descent to hold the role, were sworn in.